 Connect the camera to the Raspberry

 The Raspberry Pi has a dedicated CSI connector to communicate with compatible cameras.
 The CSI connector is located right next to the HDMI video output.
-Before connecting the camera to Raspberry, stop Raspbian and unplug the card.
+Before connecting the camera to Raspberry, stop Raspbian and unplug the board.

 Lift the connector